Mega-firm Dentons tops the global charts for lawyer headcount and continues to export its “incredibly purple brand” around the world.

 In July 2015, Dentons' bid for worldwide domination received a boost stateside.
 The firm bolstered its US arm by merging with McKenna Long & Aldridge, adding around 370 lawyers and four new offices in the process.

-The Dentons of today has far too many offices for us to go into any real detail about them, but there's a neat little interactive map on the firm's website that show where its outposts are located.
+The Dentons of today continues to expand and has far too many offices for us to go into any real detail about them, but there's a neat little interactive map on the firm's website that show where its outposts are located.
 Just remember that this is a snapshot at the time of writing and Dentons will likely have many more lawyers and offices to its name in the future.

 A Swiss operation

-In the case of Dentons, the firm consists of nine separate regional branches operating as part of the Dentons Group Swiss Verein: Dentons Canada LLP, Dentons Cardenas & Cardenas Abogados Ltda, Dentons Europe LLP, Dentons Hong Kong, Dentons López Velarde, S.C; Dentons Muñoz Costa Rica Limitada; Dentons Rodyk & Davidson LLP, Dentons UKMEA LLP, Dentons US LLP, and Dachneg (大成).
+In the case of Dentons, the firm consists of 11 separate regional branches operating as part of the Dentons Group Swiss Verein: Dentons Australia Pty Ltd; Dentons Canada LLP; Dentons Cardenas & Cardenas Abogados Ltda; Dentons Europe LLP; Dentons Hong Kong; Dentons López Velarde, S.C; Dentons Muñoz Costa Rica Limitada; Dentons Rodyk & Davidson LLP; Dentons UKMEA LLP; Dentons US LLP; and Dacheng (大成).
 While London is technically Dentons' biggest office, the firm has a decentralised set-up and doesn't designate an official head base.

 Emerging from mergers